 - Walking after a meal

 Studies show regularly walking about 10 minutes after a meal can reduce risk of developing type 2 diabetes by up to 30%.
 This is because after we eat a large meal, the carbohydrate sugars from the meal enter the bloodstream first and raise blood sugar.
 If we don’t use that blood sugar right away, it stays in the blood for a bit—which can raise blood pressure—and then is converted to fat.
 If we use that blood sugar right away, however, it can get burned through in our muscles and never stored as fat.
-So after a large meal, make it a habit to go on a walk.
+So after a large meal, make it a habit to go exercise walking, even for a short time.
 Even a 10-minute stroll can make a huge difference to your health.

 - Get some vitamin D